-PRC benefits are paid directly to the vendor (e.g. landlord, utility, or repair shop) - not the applying individual.
+PRC benefits are paid directly to a third-party provider the vendor (e.g. vendor, landlord, utility, or repair shop) - not the applying individual.

 PRC will not be authorized for AGs residing in another county or state.

 Emergency Assistance alone, or in combination with payments or resources from other sources, must resolve the emergent need presented by the AG.
 This assistance is limited to four months' worth of expenses and liabilities.
 See pages 18-20 of Appendix A for more information on the types of Emergency and Disaster Benefits and Services.